History of Japan–Korea relations: Korea under Japanese rule

+A young Korean conscript in the 1940s posing with his family while holding a Japanese flag.

 The Provisional Government of the Republic of Korea, led by (later) South Korea's first president Syngman Rhee, moved from Shanghai to Chongqing.
 Lee lobbied in the United States and was recognized by the South Korean administrator by Douglas MacArthur.
 The Korean Provisional Government coordinated the armed resistance against the Japanese imperial army during the 1920s and 1930s, including the Battle of Fengwudong in June 1920, the Battle of Qingshanli in October 1920, and Yoon Bong-Gil's assassination of Japanese officers in Shanghai in April 1932.
 Korean independence activists often fled to China, Russia and the United States, where they fomented plans to restore Korean sovereignty.
 Several notable examples include the inclusion of Koreans into the Republic of China's Whampoa Military Academy, where many Koreans trained in military tactics and strategy.
 When Imperial Japan invaded China in 1937, sparking the Second Sino-Japanese War, the Provisional Government relocated to Chongqing and created the Korean Liberation Army to fight alongside Chinese forces against Japan.Originally, the Republic of China placed the Korean Liberation Army under the supreme authority of the commander-in-chief of the Chinese Army.
 The regulation was repealed in 1944, after the Provisional Government had improved its financial standing and achieved greater importance in the eyes of the Chinese government.
 The hundreds-strong KLA engaged in guerrilla warfare actions against the Japanese throughout the Asian theater of war until Japanese surrender in 1945.
 Japanese control of Korea ended on September 9, 1945, when the Japanese Governor-General of Korea signed the surrender document of the United States in Seoul.